 As if starting your own business wasn’t scary enough, after you get your company going and work for yourself for a while, the scary parts don’t necessarily stop.
 You have to make sure your business is making enough money to cover its own bills, while still trying to make sure you cover yours.
 After you make it past that initial financial push and are pulling in enough to sustain a modest lifestyle, it can be easy to take a step back and let things ride.

 Don’t get me wrong, there is no fault in regrouping and recharging.
 However, it is important not to let yourself stagnate here.
 You need to find one thing to do that pushes you far enough out of your comfort zone that it scares you a little bit.
 If you aren’t challenging yourself, reaching to land that big account, developing a new skill or a new product, then you begin to become dependent on the few customers you have to sustain you.
-Pretty soon, your little business will start to feel a lot like that repetitive day job you once had.
+Relying on a handful of customers is dangerous enough, but if you aren’t pushing yourself, pretty soon, your little business will start to feel a lot like that repetitive day job you once had.
 The only difference is, you won’t have any boss to come home and complain about anymore.

 You Answer Every Call And Set Your Own Appointments